preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 .. image:: peoplerollup-settings-general-75.png

-You can add a title in any or all languages available in the tenant.
-As usual, click the flag to change language.
+You can add a title in any languaged available in the tenant.

 Query
 -----------